Scotland has over a thousand castles, so how do you choose which ones to visit?

 Scotland Castle Tours From Glasgow

-Glasgow is the nearest city to the best castles situated on the western coast of Scotland.
-However, bear in mind that Glasgow is only just over an hour’s drive from Edinburgh.
+Glasgow is the nearest city to the best castles on Scotland’s western coast.
+However, remember that Glasgow is just over an hour’s drive from Edinburgh.

-Therefore all of the castles in the Edinburgh vicinity are easy enough to reach from Glasgow too.
+Therefore, all of the castles in the Edinburgh vicinity are also easy enough to reach from Glasgow.

 Scotland Castles Self-Drive from Glasgow

 Castles, other than those also easily reached around Edinburgh, to include on a self-drive from Glasgow include:

 - Inveraray Castle (64 miles/103 km, 1.5 hours)